Rio campaigns on buses to prevent children from disappearing

 How to prevent

-– When you are in places with a lot of movement of people (concert, beach, etc.), arrange a meeting point in case they get lost;
+- when you are in places with a lot of traffic (concerts, beaches, etc.), arrange a meeting point in case you get lost;

-– Create your child’s identity card (can be obtained from birth).
+- make your child's identity card (can be taken from birth).
 Tell him to always carry an identification document;

 #Rio #campaigns #buses #prevent #children #disappearing